DevExpress-Examples/asp-net-web-forms-grid-delete-confirm-dialog-with-dont-ask-me-again-option/Readme.md

 The confirm dialog is based on the [ASPxPopupControl](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControl).
 The popup contains the dialog content wrapped in a WebUserControl.

-> **Note:** In this example, the "Don't ask confirmation" check box's value is stored in a client JavaScript variable (`dontAskConfirmation`).
-We recommend that in a real-life application you save this value to a user-specific storage such as cookies or user profile settings.
+> **Note:** In this example, the "Don't ask for confirmation" check box's value is stored in a client JavaScript variable (`dontAskConfirmation`).
+We recommend that in a real-life application, you save this value to a user-specific storage such as cookies or user profile settings.

 The example application uses the following techniques: